Rigidity of random stationary measures and applications to point processes

-{\bf Determinantal point processes.} These results apply efficiently to stationary DPPs.
-Theorem \ref{thm:k-rigid-dpp} yields that a DPP on $ \mathbb{R}^{d}$ with kernel $ K$ is $ k$-rigid iff $ ( 1- \F({ | K | ^{2}}))^{-1}$ has a pole of order $ 2k$ in $ 0$, retrieving for $ k = 0$ the results of \cite{GP17,GhoshComplete,BufLinear}, and also completes the answer of \cite{GhoshComplete} to a question of \cite[Section 4]{Lyons} on completeness of complex exponentials.
-In the discrete setting, a pole of order $2k$ indeed implies $ k$-rigidity, but the converse is only true in dimension $ 1$, or under some additional assumption.
+{\bf Determinantal point processes.} The results apply efficiently to stationary DPPs.
+Theorem \ref{thm:k-rigid-dpp} yields that a DPP on $ \mathbb{R}^{d}$ with kernel $ K$ is $ k$-rigid if and only if $ ( 1- \F({ | K | ^{2}}))^{-1}$ has a pole of order $ k$ in $ 0$, retrieving for $ k = 0$ the suffucuency conditions of \cite{GP17,GhoshComplete,BufLinear}, and also completes the answer of \cite{GhoshComplete} to a question of \cite[Section 4]{Lyons} on completeness of complex exponentials.
+For DPPs on $ \mathbb{Z} ^{d}$, a pole of order $2k$ of $ \s$ in $ \mathbb T ^{d}$ indeed implies $ k$-rigidity, but the converse is only true in dimension $ 1$, or under some additional assumption.